Betti Spectral Gluing: Introduction

 Our main result allows us to recover the dg category $\DCoh_\cN(\Loc_G(\tilde S,\partial \tilde S))$ as the Hochschild homology category of the $\cH_G$-bimodule structure on $\DCoh_\cN(\Loc_G(S,\partial S))$.
 It is compatible with natural symmetries, realized by Hecke modifications at points and along closed loops, which we do not state explicitly for now (see Section~\ref{sect loop ops} below).

 \begin{theorem}[Corollary~\ref{main cor} below] There is a canonical equivalence

 respecting commuting Hecke symmetries at points and along closed loops. \end{theorem}

+\begin{remark}[Motivation: Betti Geometric Langlands] This result allows us to reduce the description of the categories attached to arbitrary surfaces to those of elementary building blocks.
+As explained in~\cite{Betti}, this result suggests a conjectural gluing formula on the automorphic side of the Betti program, providing a ``cut and paste" description of categories of sheaves on moduli stacks of $G^\vee$-bundles on algebraic curves.
+Such a gluing formula would then reduce the Betti Geometric Langlands conjecture to the case of the thrice-punctured sphere.
+See Section~\ref{TFT} below for more discussion. \end{remark}

-\begin{remark} There is a straightforward generalization where $G$ is not necessarily a constant group-scheme over $S$.
-This arises naturally when $S$ is not orientable and the descent of the constant group-scheme $G$ from the two-fold orientation cover is given by an involution on $G$. \end{remark}
+\begin{remark} There is a straightforward generalization where $G$ is not necessarily a constant group over $S$ but twisted by automorphisms as one goes around loops of $G$.
+This arises naturally when $S$ is not orientable and the descent of the constant group $G$ from the two-fold orientation cover is given by an involution on $G$. \end{remark}

 The theorem is a corollary of the following general assertion.

 Let $p:X\to Y$ and $q:Z\to Y\times Y$ be quasi-smooth morphisms of smooth derived stacks, and set $ Z_X = Z \times_{Y \times Y} X \times X. $ Assume $p$ is proper.